The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Free, private and confidential mental health counseling is available on campus to all students, provided by trained and experienced counselors.

-The University hosted a part time On-Campus Advocate in collaboration from our local rape crisis center, Crisis Services.
+The university hosted a part-time On-Campus Advocate in collaboration with our local rape crisis center, Crisis Services.
 The Advocate provides advocacy and case management services to students, faculty, and staff who have experienced sexual violence issues (sexual harassment, sexual assault, dating/domestic/family violence, rape, stalking).
 They serve primary and secondary (spouse/partners/friends/families) survivors, and are fully versed in our campus and surrounding community systems, and can answer questions and provide advocacy across medical, emotional, and reporting issues.

-Monthly fire and crime logs are posted on the University Police reporting website.
+Monthly fire and crime logs are posted on the University Police website.

 Crime Definitions